buildingSMART/BCF-API/README.md

 ## 1.3 Filtering ##

 GET requests returning a collection can be filtered with the "filter" URL parameter.
 The syntax is based on the ODATA protocol.
 Wildcard operator is allowed as the star sign (*).
+Doubel quotes (") in string literals are escaped by a backslash (\) character, for example: "Hotel \"Mountain Inn\" Reconstruction".

 Filter operators: